 - Have dementia or Alzheimer’s disease

-- Have physical or developmental disabilities
+- Have developmental disabilities

 - Bathing